What is a Modem?

 Choosing the Right Modem

 Choosing the right modem involves considering your internet speed requirements and compatibility with your ISP.
 Ensure the modem supports the maximum speed offered by your plan to avoid bottlenecks.
+Additionally, check for compatibility with your ISP to ensure seamless connectivity.

 Frequently Asked Questions about Modem